-The two judicial review claims and the three invalidation review claims have been consolidated in one case.
-The final decision of the Environmental Court on these claims could take from eight to twelve months, and it may subsequently be challenged before the Supreme Court.
+The two judicial review claims and the three invalidation review claims have been consolidated in one case, and is currently suspended until the Director of the Environmental Assessment Agency finishes the administrative process opened to review the Revised Environmental License.
+The final decision of the Environmental Court on these claims could take from eight to twenty-four months, and it may subsequently be challenged before the Supreme Court.
 In the event the plaintiff's arguments are accepted, the Court decision may impact the progress and timing of the drilling program.